pretorh/test-android/docs/TESTS.md

 $ANDROID_HOME/tools/emulator @avd-name -no-window
 ```

-probably want to run that in the background
+probably want to run that in the background job

 meaning: